-This cartilage tissue is called physis and responsible for growth of the bone.
-One of the physis is responsible for greater growth of length than other.
+This cartilage tissue is called physis and responsible for the growth of the bone.
+One of the physis is responsible for the greater growth of length than other.

-The epiphysis is the segement of the bone between physis and end of the bone.
+The epiphysis is the segment of the bone between physis and end of the bone.

-Thus a typical long bone ossifies in three parts, the two end from secondary centres, and the intervening shaft from a primary center.
+Thus a typical long bone ossifies into three parts, the two ends from secondary centers, and the intervening shaft from a primary center.

 Parts of Long Bone

 Before ossification is complete the following parts of the bone can be defined.
-[After ossification, physis fuses with rest of bone and bone has shaft, metaphysis and articular ends.
+[After ossification, physis fuses with rest of bone and bone has a shaft, metaphysis, and articular ends.

-The end and tips of a bone which ossify from secondary centres are called epiphyses.
+The end and tips of a bone which ossify from secondary centers are called epiphyses.
 These are of the following types:

-is articular and takes part in transmission of the weight.
-Examples: head of femur; lower end of radius, etc
+This is articular and takes part in the transmission of the weight.
+Examples: head of the femur, the lower end of radius, etc

 It is phylogenetically an independent bone which in man becomes fused to another bone.
 Examples: coracoid process of scapula and os trigonum.

-It is the elongated shaft of a long bone which ossifies from a primary centre.
+It is the elongated shaft of a long bone which ossifies from a primary center.

 Epiphyseal Plate of Cartilage

 It separates epiphysis from metaphysis.
-Proliferation of cells in this cartilaginous plate is responsible for lengthwise growth of a long bone.
+The proliferation of cells in this cartilaginous plate is responsible for the lengthwise growth of a long bone.
 After the epiphyseal fusion, the bone can no longer grow in length.

 The growth cartilage is nourished by both the epiphyseal and metaphyseal arteries.